Academy

 What to do when a client doesn't show up

-A no-show is a chain reaction
+A no-show creates a chain reaction

 What to do, step by step